The Bankrate promise

 Credits and reimbursements

-In addition to revamped rewards categories, there are more credits offering more value and potentially appealing to different types of business owners.
-If you can take advantage of all the credits, you can get up to $2,534 in annual credits or reimbursements, including:
+In addition to revamped rewards categories for the Amex Business Platinum, the card also offers more credits that may be more valuable to different types of business owners.
+If you can take advantage of all the credits, you can get up to $2,609 in annual credits or reimbursements, including:

 - Up to $550 in statement credits or complimentary perks for booking with a Fine Hotels and Resorts program property, including an up to $250 complimentary night/property credit (per eligible stay)